solanovisitor/hacs-ai/docs/resources.md

 # HACS Resource Catalog

-Generated on 2025-08-18T17:00:45.103207Z
+Generated on 2025-08-18T17:19:51.358969Z

 This comprehensive catalog documents every HACS resource organized by domain and purpose.
-Each resource includes detailed specifications and interactive examples.
+Each resource includes detailed specifications with resource-specific tools only, validated against the actual HACS implementation.

 ---